VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 Conifer is modeled around the hierarchical nature of the WDK-based website source code and provisioning.
 Consider the following tiers.

-- Organization - This is the umbrella encompassing all hosted websites.
+- Organization - This is the umbrella level, encompassing all hosted websites.
 'EuPathDB BRC', for example.

 - Cohort - This is a logical collection of projects that share the same